-An emergency may adversely affect any operations of Grenfell Campus including interruption to teaching and research, damage to buildings and infrastructure, academic and administrative work capability, and/or residential activities.
+An emergency may adversely affect any operations of the St. John's Campus including interruption to teaching and research, damage to buildings and infrastructure, academic and administrative work capability, and/or residential activities.
 Departments/Units that have completed Continuity Plans will be able to continue with their critical functions despite the emergency.